alisalamatian1/InvestmentTracker/README.md

 - Save my username, password and content of my wallet
 - Reload my wallet content, including the stocks I own and their corresponding value

+##### Phase 4 Task 2:
+Print log: <br>
+Mon Mar 28 23:07:49 PDT 2022 <br>
+buying 1 shares of the vfv stock with the price of 100.0 <br>
+Mon Mar 28 23:08:01 PDT 2022 <br>
+buying 2 shares of the vbal stock with the price of 35.0 <br>
+Mon Mar 28 23:08:19 PDT 2022 <br>
+buying 2 shares of the tesla stock with the price of 1000.0 <br>
+Mon Mar 28 23:08:28 PDT 2022 <br>
+selling 1 vfv with the price of 150.0 <br>
+Mon Mar 28 23:08:38 PDT 2022 <br>
+unsuccessful attempt to sell -1 tesla with the price of 150.0 <br>
+Mon Mar 28 23:08:46 PDT 2022 <br>
+selling 1 tesla with the price of 1500.0 <br>
+Mon Mar 28 23:08:55 PDT 2022 <br>
+unsuccessful attempt to sell 3 vbal with the price of 1500.0 <br>
+Mon Mar 28 23:09:02 PDT 2022 <br>
+selling 1 vbal with the price of 50.0

+##### Phase 4 Task 3:
+I have a main class called Navigator that has a field for all the panels and keeps as well as Investment, UserProfileAndWallet, and StocksInWallet It is the entry point of the app that controls all the user interaction and asks for the appropriate functionality that is introduced in the model package.
+The most two important of those are buying and selling stocks by calling the corresponding methods on investment class and changing the stocksInWallet accordingly. <br>
+I used hierarchy to abstract the common functions for login and signup panels as well as for buy and sell panels.
+This helped with the cohesion of the code and reduced coupling significantly. <br>
+I also used the observer pattern so that every time the user buys or sells a stock, I would update the bar chart and wallet panels correspondingly. <br> <br>
+Improvements I would want to make:
+- Thinking of ways to reference fewer model classes from navigator; especially not referencing both stocksInWallet and UserProfileAndWallet
+- Applying design patterns so that fewer classes have a reference to StocksInWallet class, maybe by applying a huge observer pattern
+- Using more sophisticated built-in methods for the selling stocks in investment class and removing its reference to PurchaseStock